tttMelody/KAP-manual/en/integration/powerbi.en.md

-## Power BI Desktop Integration
+## Integration with Power BI Desktop

 Microsoft Power BI Desktop is a professional business intelligence analysis tool providing rich functionality and experience for data visualization and processing to user.
+This article will guide you to connect KAP with Power BI Desktop.

 ### Install Kyligence ODBC Driver
 For the installation information, please refer to [Kyligence ODBC Driver tutorial](../driver/kyligence-odbc.en.md).